3ct0s/dystopia-c2/README.md

 > Please follow the [setup guide](https://github.com/3ct0s/disctopia-c2/wiki/Setup-Guide) to setup Disctopia.

 ## Contributors
-Contributions are welcome.
-For anyone who is interested in contributing to Disctopia, please make sure you fork the project and make a pull request.
+Contributions are welcome to our GitHub repo!
+We value community involvement and appreciate all types of contributions, from bug reports to code.
+Join us in building something great and making a positive impact on the world.
+Get involved today!

 ## Disclaimer
 This github repository is made for educational purposes only.
 The developer is not responsible for any misuse of this software. **Do not use this software for illegal purposes.**